SOAS Charles Wallace India Fellowship, 2022-2023

 Who is the fellowship for?

 One fellowship is awarded annually by the SOAS South Asia Institute (SSAI) and the Charles Wallace India Trust to a scholar who has had no, or little opportunity, to conduct research outside India.
-The 3 month placement at SOAS, University of London should be taken predominantly during term-time (March–June).
+The 3 month placement at SOAS, University of London must be taken during term-time (Jan to May).

 Who is eligible?